michal-z/MandelbrotCpuAvx2/README.md

 # MandelbrotCpuAvx2
  Real-time Mandelbrot rendering on the CPU.
-Arrow keys to move, A, Z keys to zoom.
+Arrow keys to move.
+A, Z keys to zoom/unzoom.